background grid image

 So let’s take a look at Riff in action.
 Prost is a popular Rust crate that provides a Protocol Buffers implementation for Rust.
 But on most systems, the build is doomed to fail due to missing external dependencies:

-on prost
+cd prost

 And it works!
 So what has happened here?
 Riff has:

-- read your project’s
+• read your project’s Cargo.toml,

-, - determined which external dependencies are necessary based on your crate dependency graph,
+• determined which external dependencies are necessary based on your crate dependency graph,

-, and finally - assembled a shell environment that doesn’t interfere with anything else on your system.
+• assembled a shell environment that doesn’t interfere with anything else on your system.

-The cargo build
+cargo build

-For more on Riff, including instructions for explicitly
+For more on Riff, including instructions for explicitly specifying external dependencies in your Cargo.toml or using Riff with direnv, see the project README.

 The first time we showed Riff to a user, they were quite surprised and even confused: how could it have been so straightforward?
 What on Earth quietly happened in the background?
-That’s the energy we’re going for with Riff: development environments that just work and require, at most, a teensy bit of configuration.
+That’s the energy we’re going for with Riff: development environments that just work and require, at most, a tiny bit of configuration.

 We’re confident that Riff will provide lasting benefits to the Rust ecosystem (and other ecosystems later).
 Rust is a fantastic language with incredible tools but it has its limits.
 External dependency problems introduce breakage points into the dependency graphs of many Rust projects.
 With Riff we hope to cover this “last mile” problem in Rust development and make the entire developer experience more robust.